 - After a bath or shower – This seemed to be one of the most common and is probably brought on by a sense of freedom or release of energy built up during the bathing task.

 - Other dogs – this was touched on slightly in this article and is something that owners commonly mention.
-Again triggered by excited emotions and the need to release that playful energy.
+Again triggered by exciting emotions and the need to release that playful energy.

 - After a walk – This is of course the main one we have covered in this article and is a very common occurrence.

-- The vets – We all know dog tend to become less keen on the vets as they get older and what may start with excitement as a puppy quickly turns to frustration.
-These emotions are both released as high energy bursts.
+- The vets – We all know dogs tend to become less keen on the vets as they get older and what may start with excitement as a puppy quickly turns to frustration.
+These emotions are both released as high-energy bursts.

-Dogs can go a bit crazy for many reasons but these were some of the most common ones mention online.
+Dogs can go a bit crazy for many reasons but these were some of the most common ones mentioned online.

 Your dog going crazy after a walk is a natural event and something that pretty much all dogs do.
-Making sure your able to control the situation can help reduce the chance of injury or breakages.
-Understand that the trigger for your dog is arriving back home after a walk, but ask yourself what is their emotion are they happy or are they frustrated and take different approaches at handling that emotion.
-If you enjoyed this article why not check out some of our others on our homepage.
+Making sure you are able to control the situation can help reduce the chance of injury or breakages.
+Understand that the trigger for your dog is arriving back home after a walk, but ask yourself what is their emotion are they happy or are they frustrated and therefore take different approaches to handle that emotion?
+If you enjoyed this article why not check out some of the others on our homepage?